At Baron Grey solicitors, we aim to make our costs as transparent as we possibly can.

 - Deal with payment of Stamp Duty/ Land Tax

 - Deal with application for registration at Land Registry

-Our Wills and Probate department is headed by Lara Symons who is assisted by James Atkins.
-Lara charges out at £275 an hour, plus VAT, and James’ hourly rate is £225, plus VAT although they will charge a fixed fee for the following work:
+Our Wills and Probate department is headed by Lara Symons.
+Lara charges out at £300 an hour, plus VAT although we will charge a fixed fee for the following work:

 - Drafting and execution of straightforward Wills – £300 plus VAT